 Mindy: I can do anything, as long as it's just paying for stuff.

-Status Quo Is God: Over the course of the first season finale and second season premier, Mindy cuts her hair, leaves the practice, moves to Haiti, gets engaged to Casey, and nearly gets married.
-By the end of the premier she's back at the practice and Casey is back in Haiti, although they're still engaged.
+Status Quo Is God: Over the course of the first season finale and second season premiere, Mindy cuts her hair, leaves the practice, moves to Haiti, gets engaged to Casey, and nearly gets married.
+By the end of the premiere she's back at the practice and Casey is back in Haiti, although they're still engaged.